ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 ## Prerequisites

-The emulator can be a bit tricky to setup and populate with seed data, so a Docker image has been created that contains all the necessary setup.
+The emulator can be a bit tricky to setup and populate with seed data, so we have a Docker image that contains all the necessary setup.

 You will need to be able to run `docker-compose` commands on your local machine.